 Organisation Membership

-What other organisations we have spoken have found is that corporate memberships appear to be approximately 10 times more ‘sticky’ than personal memberships.
+Other organisations we have spoken with have found that corporate memberships appear to be approximately 10 times more ‘sticky’ than personal memberships.
 The churn rate for individuals appears to be approximately 20% per annum, with memberships through a corporate relationship churning only around 2%.

 The IDPro organisation should aim to attract as many corporate members as possible, both to ensure there are funds to continue operations, but also to ensure there is a large and persistent community of members.